 But even if the internship resume is just a means to an end, it doesn't mean that you can compromise on the quality of the same.

-You can check out our guide to Resume Layouts to get an idea on how to proceed.
+You can check out our guide to Resume Layouts to get an idea of how to proceed.
 Our advice: stick to a traditional reverse-chronological format for your college resume.

 We wouldn't have included a section on Contact Information for your Internship Resume if we didn't think it was important.

-But we've often seen people make the silliest of mistakes even when it comes to something as basic as adding their contact details in their resume.
+But we've often seen people make the silliest of mistakes even when it comes to something as basic as adding their contact details to their internship resume.
 And when people with 10-15 years of professional experience can commit these mistakes...